For our daughter's 8th birthday this year, the mission (and we did choose to accept it) was a Secret Agent Birthday party. Such a great theme!

 This laser course was the idea that inspired the whole party.
 We saw the idea on Pinterest and came courtesy of Chicken Babies (check out the link for even more spy party ideas).
 This was hands down the biggest hit of the day!
 Kids came back to go through it again and again at the end of the party while we waited for pick-ups.

 To create the Laser Course:

-- get some streamer paper in the laser colour of your choice
+- get lots of streamer paper in red.

 - use low tack (painters) tape to create "lasers" at various angles across a hallway.
 (We started with three lasers and because our basement hall was so short we added a sofa table as the entrance to up the challenge.)